startling/small-linux/small_linux.md

 But wait!
 There are a few things we still need.

-> I think it's neat to do all this with the busybox `vi` in the chroot, but you can exit with ctrl-d and do them with whatever text editor you want.
+> I think it's neat to do all this with the Busybox `vi` in the chroot, but you can exit with ctrl-d and do them with whatever text editor you want.
 Wooh misplaced enthusiasm!

 First, make these directories: